One-hit wonders Starland Vocal Band in 1970.

 We're all familiar with the one-hit wonder—that artist who storms onto the music scene with a smash hit, only to disappear as soon as they arrived.
 Some one-hit wonders continue making music for years, but never manage to produce another successful song.
 Others leave the industry altogether after releasing their megahits, cashing in their earnings and quitting while they're ahead.
 A few artists on this list may have gone on to release more hit songs had their lives not been cut short.

 Some one-hit wonders released recordings before their big hits, but these lesser-known tracks garnered little or no attention.
 And in rare cases, an artist may have been prematurely dubbed a one-hit wonder before releasing a similarly popular track later in their career.
 Take, for example, Hozier.
 The Irish artist had a smash hit with "Take Me to Church," which peaked at #2 on the Billboard Hot 100 in August 2014.
-None of his songs reached the top 40 for the next decade until "Too Sweet," which has been dominating airwaves and streaming charts.
-It actually outdid "Take Me to Church," landing at #1 on the Billboard Hot 100 in April 2024.
+None of his songs reached the top 40 for the next decade until "Too Sweet," which has dominated the airwaves and streaming charts in 2024.
+It actually outdid Hozier's debut, landing at #1 on the Billboard Hot 100 in April 2024.
+"My whole life was catching up with that song," Hozier said of "Take Me to Church" in a December 2024 interview with Billboard.
+Now, "Too Sweet" is like "a cherry on the cake," as the singer put it.

 Ultimately, what's important in defining a one-hit wonder is that whatever else they did, nothing came close to achieving the success—charts-wise or in the minds of their fans—as that one career-defining hit.
 It shaped careers and is what the performers will always be remembered for.